mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/31_kubernetes-intro-lab/README.md

-# Chapter 31: Kubernetes Introduction – Lab
+# Lab 31: Kubernetes Introduction – Lab

 ## Objective:
 Run a basic Pod and Service in Kubernetes (minikube or kubeadm)